-Institute of Medicine (IOM).
-The Institute of Medicine (IOM) is a division of the National Academies of Sciences, Engineering, and Medicine.
-The Academies are private, nonprofit institutions that provide independent, objective analysis and advice to the nation to solve complex problems and inform public policy decisions related to science, technology, and medicine. - See more at: http://iom.nationalacademies.org/About-IOM.aspx#sthash.EtHl1x3q.dpuf.
-IOM reports include the Dietary Reference Intakes Review series.
+The Health and Medicine Division (HMD) of the National Academies of Sciences, Engineering, and Medicine is the division that focuses on health and medicine.
+The Academies are private, nonprofit institutions that provide independent, objective analysis and advice to the nation to solve complex problems and inform public policy decisions related to science, technology, and medicine.

 United States Department of Agriculture (USDA).
 Center for Nutrition Policy and Promotion.
 Develops and promotes dietary guidance that links scientific research to nutrition needs of consumers.

 United Stated Department of Agriculture, Food and Nutrition Service (FNS).
 This USDA agency administers 15 federal nutrition assistance programs that provide children and low-income people access to food, a healthful diet, and nutrition education.